 - grade 2: moderate osteophyte formation with joint space narrowing and subchondral sclerosis

 - grade 3: marked osteophyte formation and loss of the visible joint space, +/- subchondral cyst formation

-There is also the Coughlin and Shurnass classification 3:
+An alternative is the grading system by Coughlin and Shurnass 3:

 - dorsiflexion 40-60°